Send Any File to an iOS Device from Mac OS X with iMessage

 - The user on an iPhone, iPad, or iPod touch with iMessages will receive the file in a familiar fashion to iChat file transfers

 The iOS user is then able to open the file, be it an mp3, video, picture, whatever.
 This is a great feature that is easy to use and welcome for all Mac and iOS users.
+It can go both ways, allowing you to send files from mobile devices back to the desktop world as well.

 Use iMessage With Unsupported File Types & As SFTP Alternative